 But what is Amritsari Kulcha?
 What’s so special about it?

 Well, it has many special things.
 First of all, it is stuffed kulcha.
 Stuffed with potato filling.

 Also, I tried making these Kulchas, few hours ahead, and was successful.
 Just half cook these kulchas in oven/skillet.
 Let them cool on wire rack and wrap in cling film.
-At the time of serving, apply butter and cook on skillet till golden and crisp.
+At the time of serving, apply butter and cook on a skillet until golden and crisp.

 Now if you are wondering that what is the difference between Amritsari Kulcha and Alloo Paratha, so here comes the answer.
 Though the filling is same in both the cases but the main difference lies in the type of bread.

-Thirdly, Kulchas are best made in oven or tandoor whereas Parathas are cooked on iron griddle.
+Thirdly, Kulchas are best made in oven or tandoor whereas Parathas are cooked on an iron griddle.

 Make sure you have enough cilantro with you before start making these kulchas.
-They give the looks which makes the kulchas look very appetising.
+They give the looks which make the kulchas look very appetizing.

 For the Dough